memfault/interrupt/_drafts/git-bisect.md

 Giphy)</figcaption>
 </figure>

-### What's the idea?
+### What's the Idea?

 I’ll start by explaining the concept theoretically, and later on, we’ll apply it to a real-world example of bisecting my flasher example further down in this article.
-This is one of those concepts that I found far easier to learn and understand by example, so if my theoretical description is lackluster, hopefully going through a real life example will help
+This is one of those concepts that I found far easier to learn and understand by example, so if my theoretical description is lackluster, hopefully going through a real-life example will help

 Git bisect works by taking in the two most important pieces of information that you might have in such a situation: when did you know things were good, and